ToniWonKanobi/theoveranalyzed.net/posts/2015/2/26/aapl-750b.md

 I'm a child of the 90's.

-I wouldn't live through any other decade -- I would just relive the 90's.
+I wouldn't live through any other decade---I would just relive the 90's.
 But this time, I would pay more attention.

-Imagine that: instead of reading about Apple in the 90's like I do today -- almost twenty years later -- I could have lived it in real-time.
+Imagine that: instead of reading about Apple in the 90's like I do today---almost twenty years later---I could have lived it in real-time.

 [^ny]: Neil Young was *never* good.
 And he is, right now, almost as washed up as Bon Jovi.